-In 2022 the City of Yakima conducted an analysis of lands owned by the City to determine potential lands for surplus, especially for the purpose of developing affordable housing by non-profit partners.
+In 2022, the City of Yakima analyzed lands owned by the City to determine potential lands for surplus, especially for developing affordable housing by nonprofit partners.
 Several lots were declared surplus and sold for affordable housing projects, including 115 N 8th Street and 501 S 12th Street).